 - Aboriginal and Torres Strait Islander people

-- people who have had their spleen removed or when it does not work properly
+- people with a malfunctioning spleen, or who have had their spleen removed

 - people with chronic diseases such as diabetes, lung disease, kidney disease, heart disease, liver disease or cancer